My Journey as an Artist

 Image

-This exhibition impacted me greatly... primarily because this historical episode had never been aired in my own educational history, even at University where I'd studied Social Policy.
-Two of my elective papers there had been in NZ History, yet this was the very first I'd heard of Parihaka.
+This exhibition impacted me greatly... primarily because this historical episode had never been aired in my own educational history, even at University where I'd studied social policy.
+Two of my elective papers there had been in NZ history, yet this was the very first I'd heard of Parihaka.
 It was the beginning of a new journey for me… one of uncovering a vast amount of lying from our esteemed establishments.
-The real beginning of my awareness regarding land loss issues had been in the 1970s with the hikoi from the far North to our capital city.
+The prior beginnings of my awareness regarding land loss issues had been in the 1970s with the hikoi from the far North to our capital city.
 'Not one more acre' was the tag line of the hikoi led by the late Dame Whina Cooper.
 (Link to NZ on Screen's doco).
-I accompanied that hikoi with friends on its first leg from Te Hapua to Auckland.
+I accompanied that hikoi with friends on its first leg from Te Hāpua to Auckland.
 What an eye opener, hearing each evening the fiery speeches by Dame Whina.
-There is a movie recently made about her life, another eye opener as to real conditions back then.
+There is a movie recently made about her life, another eye opener as to real conditions for Māori back then.

 After Ucol I applied to study at Toioho Ki Āpiti School of Māori Visual Arts at Massey… a four year art degree that focuses on the Treaty of Waitangi.
 This would help me to further explore both our national and my own personal histories, being of Māori descent myself.